dartmouth-cs98/18w-runningmates-backend/README.md

 ## Deployment
 * Open a terminal window and run `mongod`
-* In  separate terminal window from the root of the repo directory on your local machine, run `npm run dev`
+* In a separate terminal window from the root of the repo directory on your local machine, run `npm run dev`

 ## Authors
 * Brian Francis